tomasantunes/pmc/README.md

 On this page you can see events weekly in a timetable or a list and you can create new events.
 If you set a start datetime and end datetime on a simple task it will automatically generate an event.

+## Note

+The app is responsive, it's a PWA, it works on mobile and you can install it on your home screen.
+And you can set your browser to remember the password.